 Great-grandson Dale Bowman married Angie.
 They live in Eureka Springs AR.

 Great-grandson Lee Bowman wedded Lori.
 They have dwelled in Cleveland, TN.

 Great-grandson Ronald Bowman was joined in wedlock with Cindy.
 They are in Kingsport, TN.

 Great-granddaughter Connie Sue Bowman resides in Cumberland, MD.

 Son Charles "Edward" Gaumer (1876-1953) was born on March 12, 1876 in Southampton Township, Somerset County, PA.

-Unmarried in 1920, when he was 44 years old, Edward dwelled with his parents and worked on their farm in rural Sand Patch, Larimer Township, Somerset County.
+Unmarried in 1920, when he was 44 years old, Edward dwelled with his parents and worked on their farm in the rural outskirts of Sand Patch, Larimer Township, Somerset County.
 He continued this occupation for the rest of his life.
 His home was in White Oak in 1939.

 ~ Daughter Ida Belle (Gaumer) Atchison ~